Introduction

 - Capacity being blocked but only partially used—or not used at all—by stakeholders.

-By introducing harmonized commercial conditions, stakeholders are encouraged to book and use capacity products as efficiently as possible and support effective capacity management.
-Some sets of commercial conditions are already in use across Europe, but they remain subject to strict national rules and lack proper international harmonization.
+Some sets of commercial conditions are already in use across Europe, but they remain subject to strict national rules and lack proper international harmonisation.

 - Reciprocity of the mechanism